kexiZeroing/kexiZeroing.github.io/src/blog/react-hooks-clone-and-related-concepts.md

 ### What is Fiber

 React Fiber was introduced in React 16 as a complete reimplementation of React's core reconciliation algorithm.
 At its core, Fiber is a JavaScript object that represents both a unit of work and a node in React's internal tree structure, essentially serving as the modern implementation of React's Virtual DOM.

+> Yes, Fiber can refer to both a data structure and an algorithm, depending on the context.
+Another good read: https://inside-react.vercel.app/blog/understanding-why-react-fiber-exists

 Fiber nodes are organized in a linked-list tree structure that mirrors the component hierarchy, with each Fiber having pointers to its parent, first child, and next sibling.
 Fiber nodes are sophisticated objects that serve as both the Virtual DOM elements and the reconciliation units, containing work scheduling information.